 What if we know that someone loves pizza , James bond movies and he also loves jogging on the beach and will ask for a recommended recipe of a cake he may love?
 How can we make use of the information we already know about the personal preferences regarding fast food, entertainment and sport in order to suggest a preferred recipe for a cake?
 This research will try to address this challenge and suggest a recommender system able to answer on this kind of questions.

-Recommender systems are systems that… ……..They became an important research area since the appearance of the first papers on collaborative filtering since the mid-1990s [45, 86, 97].
+“Recommender systems represent user preferences for the purpose of suggesting items to purchase or examine.
+They have become fundamental applications in electronic commerce and information access, providing suggestions that effectively prune large information spaces so that users are directed toward those items that best meet their needs and preferences “[Burke 2002].
+Recommender systems became an important research area since the appearance of the first papers on collaborative filtering since the mid-1990s [45, 86, 97].
 There has been much work done both in the industry and academia on developing new approaches to recommender systems over the last decade.
-Examples of such applications include recommending books, CDs and other products at Amazon.com, movies by IMDB , and news at VERSIFI Technologies (formerly AdaptiveInfo.com) . ( Adomavicius and Tuzhilin 2005).
+Examples of such applications include recommending books, CDs and other products at Amazon.com, movies by IMDB , and news at VERSIFI Technologies (formerly AdaptiveInfo.com) .
+[Adomavicius and Tuzhilin 2005].

 Most recommender systems are focused on providing a personalized service in a specific domain, as does Pandora – music recommendation system or IMDB movies recommender system (see figure 1 as an example).

 Figure 1: from IMDB website as movie recommender system

-In order to provide a personalized service to their users, recommender systems need to have relevant personal information about their users or a model of their users - a “User Model”.
+In order to provide a personalized service to their users, recommender systems need to have relevant personal information about their users, or a “model” of their users - a “User Model”.
 When this information is available, then the task of recommendation may be straight forward – provide a service based on the relevant information – in our case, if the system knows the user’s preferences about cakes, then finding a similar recipe becomes and easy task.
 However, in many cases, like in our example, the system does not have this information.
-This may be the case of a first time visitor to a cultural heritage site/ a new city/ restaurant etc. The lack of sufficient user modeling data at the onset of a service is among the classical and well known problems of user modeling and recommender systems – the “cold start” problem [.
+This may be the case of a first time visitor to a cultural heritage site/ a new city/ restaurant etc. The lack of sufficient user modeling data at the onset of a service is among the classical and well known problems of user modeling and recommender systems – the “cold start” problem [Guo 1997].

 Nowadays, on the World Wide Web many sites contain user’s models which reflect user characters.
 As we surf and visit websites we leave identifiable digital “fingerprints” not to mention explicit definition of interests and preferences, that are used or may be used for personalization purposes.
-In recent years, social networks became a major source for personal information (ref…).
-For example in Facebook the user explicitlyinserts personal interests while in Pandora, a music recommender system tries to find user preferences by analyzing the user’s preferred music.
+In recent years, social networks became a major source for personal information [boyd 2007].

-This freely available personal information, scattered over various online sources (including social networks may be a valuable source of information for building an initial user model for recommendation.
+This freely available personal information, scattered over various online sources (including social networks) may be a valuable source of information for building an initial user model for recommendation.
 However, even though these social networks may be rich in personal information, they may lack specific personal information that is required for a specific personal service requested.

-In order to address this issue, “cross domain” recommendation/personalization was defined – how can we use personal information available about the user in one domain for providing service in another domain.
+In order to address this issue, “cross domain” recommendation/personalization was defined – how can we use personal information available about the user in one domain for providing service in another domain [berkovsky 2007] [provide a reference – Shlomo berkovsky’s paper?].